auth0/magic/README.md

 #### magic.PwdEncryptStream || magic.PwdDecryptStream

 Implements the same cryptographic protocols as magic.EncryptStream/magic.DecryptStream.
-The only difference is that PwdEncryptStream and PwdDecryptStream derive a key from a given password instead of requiring the key as an input
+The only difference is that PwdEncryptStream and PwdDecryptStream derive a key from a given password instead of requiring the key as an input.
+Only use these functions when encryption derived from a password is required.
+Otherwise, magic.EncryptStream/magic.DecryptStream is a more secure choice.

 ```js
   // key generation